Rotor ship: Buckau

-That view stands in contrast to others that claim "Due to the impressive performance, the Buckau was put into service to carry bulk cargo across the North Atlantic and the Baltic sea (Seufert & Seufert, 1983).
-On 31 March 1926, the Buckau, now renamed Baden-Baden sailed to New York via South America, the 6,200 nautical mile voyage across the Atlantic used only 12 tons of fuel oil, compared with 45 tons for a motor ship of the same size without rotors (Nuttall & John, 2016), arriving in New York harbor on 9 May (History of Flettner Rotor, n.d.)."
+That view stands in contrast to others that claim that due to the impressive performance, Buckau was put into service to carry bulk cargo across the North Atlantic and the Baltic sea.
+On 31 March 1926, Buckau, now renamed Baden-Baden sailed to New York via South America, the 6,200 nautical mile voyage across the Atlantic used only 12 tons of fuel oil, compared with 45 tons for a motor ship of the same size without rotors, arriving in New York harbor on 9 May.

-The latter assessment seems to be more accurate, as the outcome of the Buckau experiment, resulted in the development of the next rotor ship, the Barbara.
+The latter assessment seems to be more accurate, as the outcome of the Buckau experiment, resulted in the development of the next rotor ship, Barbara.

+Barbara

-In 1926, a larger ship with three rotors, the Barbara was built by the shipyard A.G.
+In 1926, a larger ship with three rotors, Barbara was built by the shipyard A.G.
 Weser in Bremen.
-It proved to perform reliably as " as a normal freighter in the Mediterranean between 1926 and 1929.
+It proved to perform reliably "as a normal freighter in the Mediterranean between 1926 and 1929.
 By 1928, Flettner had secured orders for six new ships of the Barbara class.
-However ... there was a global economic crash causing a decrease in consumer buying confidence.
-In addition to this, Marine Diesel Oil (MDO) and the related engine technology required to utilize it became readily and cheaply available (Nuttall & John, 2016).
+However, the global economic crash caused a decrease in consumer buying confidence.
+In addition to this, Marine Diesel Oil (MDO) and the related engine technology required to use it became readily and cheaply available.
 Fuel prices at that point meant that any savings achieved by the rotor were too small for shipping companies to consider the investment due to the lengthy payback period."